 The tangible ROI for the teacher resident (i.e., Candidate 1) is noteworthy at 20.22% when compared to that of the non-teacher resident (i.e., Candidate 2), which is significantly lower at 4.8%.
 While the initial investment for Candidate 1 is higher at the start of their teacher residency, the impact (both intangible and tangible returns) over time offsets the initial expense.
 The resident in the TRP, who is supported through on-campus and community mentoring as well as daily support, has the staying power and commitment to personal growth and excellence as an educator (Svajda-Hardy et al., 2024) as compared to the non-residency peer.
 According to Ingersoll (2001) and supported by Hill-Jackson et al. (2023), beginning teachers who receive mentoring and induction are known to stay in teaching longer than those who have not received support as beginning teachers.
 These types of human resource investments for novice teachers in their preparation programs and within the school as authentic partners are beneficial to their work and relationships-which leads to better outcomes in retention and student academic achievement.
 The intangible contributions of Candidate 1, by way of their inclass support of learners' achievement through effective teaching, participation in professional learning communities, support to exceptional learners, and comprehension of state assessments, all aid in building the instructional capacity or returns, of a Candidate 1 who may be retained in Hearne ISD for years to come.

-Tangible Returnsa to Hearne ISD for Resident (Candidate 1) and Non-Resident (Candidate 2), a Tangible Returns were effects to the District that could be identified as monetary value. b Monetary savings to the district for recruitment and administrative expenses due to Candidate 1's commitment.
+Table 4Tangible Returnsa to Hearne ISD for Resident (Candidate 1) and Non-Resident (Candidate 2), 2021-2025.